Skill Demand Index

 Which roles need Data-Driven Mindset most:

-Marketing positions drive 82% of demand.
-Product Management also frequently list Data-Driven Mindset as a requirement.
-Skills commonly paired with Data-Driven Mindset include SEO and Global Marketing Campaigns.
+Marketing positions drive 56% of demand.
+Other and Product Management also frequently list Data-Driven Mindset as a requirement.
+Skills commonly paired with Data-Driven Mindset include B2B Marketing Experience and Growth Marketing.

 Depth Level Distribution